sftcd/openssl/esnistuff/README.md

 connection is attempted.
 The ClientHello is then sent including that value, but it's obviously not yet working...

+# Random notes

+- From NSS code: /* If we're not sending SNI, don't send ESNI. */ That should maybe be agreed upon, anything can work, but no harm to pick one behaviour I reckon.

 # Results

 (Well, not a result, more state-of-play, most recent 1st:-)

+- Slow progress matching keys with NSS - finally got the NSS private (exported via logging - see [nssdoit.sh](./nssdoit.sh)) to work when imported to OpenSSL.
+We now have the same key share derived on both.
+(Note: CF public share changes often, so a new build of OpenSSL will be needed - check out code protected via ``#ifdef TESTY`` in ssl/esni.c for details

 - Made a bunch of changes to be more like what the instrumented NSS seems to do.
 (Incl. issue#119); getting down to where it